-Pin Signal Dir Voltage levels Description

-49 RX 0 Min ±5V Received data

-48 ТΧ I VILmax = $0.6V$ VIHmin = $2.4V$ VImax = $\pm 25V$ Transmitted data

-47 GND - 0V Ground connection

-51 RTS I VILmax = $0.6V$ VIHmin = $2.4V$ VImax = $\pm 25V$ Request to send

-50 CTS 0 Min ±5V Clear to send

-52 RI 0 Optocoupled Ring indicator
+Pin Signal Dir Voltage levels Description Comments 49 RX 0 Min ±5V Received data 48 TX I VILmax = 0.6V VIHmin = 2.4V $VImax = \pm 25V$ Transmitted data 47 GND - 0V Ground connection 51 RTS I VILmax = 0.6V VIHmin = 2.4V VImax = ±25V Request to send 50 CTS 0 Min ±5V Clear to send 52 RI 0 Optocoupled Open collector Ring indicator 35V max / 80mA max

-• It includes the data lines TXD0 and RXD0, the status lines RTS0 and CTS0 and also the modem control line RING0.

-• ASC0 is primarily designed for controlling voice calls, transferring CSD, fax and GPRS data and for controlling the GSM engine with AT commands.

-• Full Multiplex capability allows the interface to be partitioned into three virtual channels, but with CSD and fax services only available on the first logical channel.
-Please note that when the ASC0 interface runs in Multiplex mode, ASC1 cannot be used.

-• The RINGO signal indicates incoming calls and other types of URCs (Unsolicited Result Code).
-It can also be used to send pulses to the host application, like waking up the application from a power saving state.
-To configure the RINGO line, use the following AT Command: AT^SCFG.

-- By default it is configured for 11500 bps, 8 data bits, no parity and 1 stop bit. - ASC0 can be operated at fixed bit rates from 300 bps to 460800 bps. - Autobauding is not compatible with multiplex mode. - Supports RTS0/CTS0 hardware flow control and XON/XOFF software flow control.
+- Includes the data lines TXD0 and RXD0, the status lines RTS0 and CTS0 and also the modem control line RING0. - ASC0 is primarily designed for controlling voice calls, transferring CSD, fax/GPRS data and for controlling the GSM engine with AT commands. - Full Multiplex capability allows the interface to be partitioned into three virtual channels, but with CSD and fax services only available on the first logical channel.
+Please note that when the ASCO interface runs in Multiplex mode, ASC1 cannot be used. - The RINGO signal serves to indicate incoming calls and other types of URCs (Unsolicited Result Code).
+It can also be used to send pulses to the host application, for example to wake up the application from a power saving state.
+To configure the RINGO line, use the following AT Command: AT^SCFG. - By default it is configured for 11500 bps, 8 data bits, no parity and 1 stop bit. - ASCO can be operated at fixed bit rates from 300 bps to 460800 bps. - Autobauding is not compatible with multiplex mode. - Supports RTS0/CTS0 hardware flow control and XON/XOFF software flow control.